zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 You can also add a parameter in the request body by generating a data structure (entities) as input.
 If only a small part of the request is dynamic, you can use parameters directly in the JSON snippet.

 You can choose to flatten and simplify the structure of your response.
 Enable this feature by selecting **Flatten and simplify structure**.
-For more information, see [Simplifying and Flattening Response Data](#simplify-and-flatten) below.
+For more information, see the [Simplifying and Flattening Response Data](#simplify-and-flatten) section below.

-#### Response is not in JSON Format {#processing-non-json}
+#### Response is Not in JSON Format {#processing-non-json}

 When the response is not in JSON format, it cannot be converted automatically into entities.
 Instead, you can extract the data in a microflow.